 Bowring Institute Club British Era Bangalore, 1900 Postcard

-A series of four postcards that was acquired of the Bowring Institute club during the British Era in Bangalore (Bengaluru).
-The title should read Bowring Institute and not Boarding Institution as seen on the postcard.
-Perhaps, the club may have been converted into a temporary wartime boarding institute (although there is not much information on this).
+This is a series of postcards of the Bowring Institute club during the British Era in Bangalore (Bengaluru).
+The postcard seems to have been mistitled as Bangalore Boarding Institution, the correct title should be Bangalore Bowring Institute.
+Perhaps, it may have had been converted into a temporary wartime boarding institute.

-This was sometimes done to surmount shortages of barracks or lodging space during the British Raj era.
-The military cantonment area, now Shivaji Nagar was located nearby where the British military and civilian workforce were based.
-It is a private members-only club that resides in the heart of the city on a 12-acre plot of land.
+Since accomodation for soldiers and officers were inadequate at that time in Bangalore.
+This was to overcome the shortage of barracks for the soldiers in WWI.
+The military cantonment area, now Shivaji Nagar was located nearby where the British military and civil services workforce was based.
+The Bowring Institute is a private members-only club located in the heart of the city on a 12-acre plot of land.

 The construction of the main building was completed in 1888.
-A Britisher B. L. Rice was the founder of the club, solely created for camaraderie and recreation purposes.
-Banglore became an important base for the British after the Anglo-Mysore wars defeating Tipu Sultan in 1799.
-The British seized the Fort and summer palace of Tipu Sultan in Bangalore after a bloody battle.
+B L Rice, a European, was the founder, it was solely for social gathering and for sports and games recreation purposes.
+Banglore, became an important base for the British after the Anglo-Mysore wars defeating Tipu Sultan in 1799.
+The British had taken control of the Bangalore Fort and the summer palace of Tipu Sultan after a bloody battle.

 Read more Grand Old Lady of the letters.
 See post Bowring Institute Club In Bengaluru – Old Postcard 1907.